Moshiii/course_chatbot_app/README.md

 ## query dynamics:

-attatch some links from wiki after the answer
+attatch some links from wiki after the answer.

 focus:
 based on a user input,